Post

 From the point of view of session A, session B inserted 4 rows into table t, even though all it did was update existing rows!

 To reproduce this, I built a test harness that races two transactions until it finds an issue.
-It takes anywhere between 500 and 4000 runs to produce an invalid count.
+For this specific example, it takes anywhere between 500 and a few thousand runs on my computer (Mac M2 Max) to produce an invalid count.

 Similar effects can be obtained with variations of this transaction.
-For example, issuing a select * from t as the last statement from session A will show that it reads both old and new versions of the rows updated by session B.
+For example, issuing a select * from t as the last statement from session A will show that it reads both old and new versions of the rows updated by session B, hence the 4 extra rows (more on this later).

 A variation

-In fact, a similar issue is easy to reproduce manually as long as the table has an auto-generated primary key.
-If the primary key is not auto-generated, meaning either it is specified explicitly (like above), or the table contains a UNIQUE NOT NULL index, the issue is still reproducible using the test harness linked above, but I wasn’t able to reproduce it manually, since the timing constraints seem to be a lot stricter.
+It’s easy to reproduce a similar issue manually as long as the table has an auto-generated primary key.
+If the primary key is not auto-generated, meaning either it is specified explicitly (like above), or the table contains a UNIQUE NOT NULL index, this issue is still reproducible using the test harness linked above, but I wasn’t able to reproduce it manually, since the timing constraints seem to be a lot stricter.

 1